richard17a/atmosentry/README.md

 ## Setup

+atmosentry is now published on pypi and can therefore be installed simply as:
+- pip install atmosentry

+Alternatively (for developing atmosentry):
 - Clone the Github repository
 - Navigate to the project directory (/atmosentry)
 - Important: Ensure you are using a Python version between 3.8-3.10